synap5e/crash_tournament/README.md

 # Crash Tournament

-A TrueSkill-based ranking system for crash reports using comparative judging.
-Ranks crashes by exploitability with minimal LLM calls through comparative judging.

 ## Purpose

 This system ranks large sets of crash reports (hundreds to thousands) by likely exploitability.
 Instead of evaluating each crash individually, it compares small groups of crashes (typically 4 at a time) to build a global ranking using the TrueSkill algorithm.